Sanglorian/orcus/Orcus Monsters - current.md

 > **Breakdown**
 > When the mega-chariot is reduced to 0 HP or below, it is replaced by an ostovite swarm.

-##### Special
+##### Game Master tips

+The mega-chariot and ostovite swarm work differently to the bone chariot and ostovite described above.
+The mega-chariot and ostovite swarm together make a two-stage boss encounter.

+The ostovite swarm cannot be targeted until the mega-chariot is destroyed.
 The mega-chariot gives no XP.
 The ostovite swarm must be defeated for the heroes to gain XP.

 > #### Ostovite Swarm
 > **Level 3 Boss Spoiler** (750 XP)